ytgui/HGL-proto/README.md

 pip3 install rdflib
 ```

-+ [Not required] You can also install `pyg=2.0.1` at the same time, however, this may cause conflicts on certain anaconda versions.
++ [Not required] You can also install `pyg=2.0.1` at the same time, however, this may cause conflicts on certain anaconda, gcc, and CUDA versions.
 ```bash
 conda install pyg=2.0.1 dgl-cuda11.3=0.7.2 -c pyg -c dglteam -c conda-forge
 ```